Crowd preference

 May or September–October

-Budget maximum
+Budget - lower prices maximum

 January–February (excl.
 Venice Carnival)